LMP: Laboratory Medicine and Pathobiology PhD

 • Applicants are selected by the departmental admissions committee on the basis of academic excellence.
 Admission to the program is finalized when a graduate faculty member agrees to supervise the student's research and guarantees a full stipend for the student.

-• A limited number of selected students may enter the MD/PhD program subject to admission into both the departmental PhD program and the MD program.
+• A limited number of selected students may enter the MD/PhD combined degree program subject to admission into both the departmental PhD program and the MD program.

 • Coursework.
 Students must complete 1.0 full-course equivalent (FCE) as follows: